pcaston/OpenPeerPower.github.io/source/_docs/locked_out.md

 Once you're connected, you'll see a running dmesg log.
 Hit the enter key to interrupt the log.
 Sign in as "root".
 There is no password.

-You will then be at the Home Assistant CLI, where you can run the custom commands.
+You will then be at the Open Peer Power CLI, where you can run the custom commands.
 These are the same as you would run using the SSH add-on but without using `ha` in front of it.
 For example:

-- `core logs` for Home Assistant Core log
+- `core logs` for Open Peer Power Core log
 - `supervisor logs` for supervisor logs
 - `host reboot` to reboot the host
 - `dns logs` for checking DNS